Position

 How to Plant and Care for a Worcester Pearmain Apple Tree

 Planting a Worcester Pearmain apple tree requires careful preparation.
-Dig a planting hole wide enough to comfortably accommodate the tree’s roots.
+Dig a planting hole wide enough to accommodate the tree’s roots comfortably.
 Place the tree in the hole, ensuring that the base of the tree is level with the soil surface.
 Fill the hole with soil and firm it down gently to remove air pockets.

 Water the tree thoroughly after planting and apply a layer of mulch to retain moisture.
 Regular pruning will help shape the tree and encourage fruit production.
 Since Worcester Pearmain is a partial tip bearer, avoid excessive pruning that removes fruiting wood.